lanmaster53/lanmaster53-src/content/pages/faq.md

 title: FAQ

+As someone that openly offers mentorship, I get a lot of emails asking similar questions to which I issue similar replies.
+These questions range from specifics about PWAPT training, to general Information Security career stuff.
+Rather than continue to type out three page emails, I've decided to consolidate much of the information here for wider dissemination.
+And who knows.
+Perhaps by placing it here someone will stumble upon and benefit from it.

+Also, please keep in mind that much of this is opinion and/or based on personal experience.
+My experience is bound to differ from others, so please consume this information with that in mind.

+Thank you, and enjoy.

+---

 **As someone who didn't meet the prerequisites going into the class, what are the next steps I should take moving forward from PWAPT?**

 PWAPT is definitely not an introductory class with regards to the theory behind the vulnerabilities, so I applaud you for tackling it head on.
 There are other training courses that can help to solidify those things, but my biggest concern in PWAPT is communicating the methodology and thought process, which doesn't require much of the technical piece to grasp.